spot_img

 1. Easy to Understand:

 Its graphical nature makes it highly intuitive and accessible to individuals with a background in electrical and control systems.
+Moreover, this visual approach simplifies understanding, troubleshooting, and modifying control logic, thereby reducing training time and minimizing errors.

 2. Safety: